 Your will (or letter of instructions, discussed below) can include guidance for offspring who will be dividing things up.
 For example, you could set up a method for resolving any disputes that come up when your children are trying to divide tangible items.
 There are lots of possibilities, including:

-For more suggestions, see Who Gets Grandma's Yellow Pie Plate?, a website developed by the University of Minnesota Extension Service to help families make good decisions and avoid conflict over inheritance.
+For more suggestions, see the Who Gets Grandma's Yellow Pie Plate? workbook developed by the University of Minnesota Extension Service to help families make good decisions and avoid conflict over inheritance.

-If you don't want to go into great detail in your will or trust, and your state's law doesn't authorize a personal property memorandum as part of a will, you may want to write an informal letter of instructions.
+If you don't want to go into great detail in your will or trust, and your state's law doesn't authorize a personal property memorandum as part of a will, you may want to write an informal letter of instructions or letter to survivors.
 Your directions won't be legally binding, but they are likely to have a great impact on your family and may well prevent confusion and argument.

 You can make your instructions as detailed as you wish.
 You may also want to include an explanation of any will provisions or instructions that may surprise or disappoint certain family members.
 For example, if one child will inherit the family's most precious heirloom, you may want to explain how you came to your decision.